Skip to content

 Enable debug logging:

-Add the secret ACTIONS_STEP_DEBUG with value true in your repository settings (Settings → Secrets → Actions), or add to your workflow:
+Add the secret ACTIONS_STEP_DEBUG with value true in your repository settings (Settings → Secrets → Actions) per the debug logging documentation, or add to your workflow:

 env: